mozilla/social-hackweek-multimedia/README.md

 # social-hackweek-multimedia
-Artifacts related to exploration of multimedia content on social networks
+Exploration of processing multimedia content on social networks with AI

 ### Install dependencies